slackjeff/journalNet/README.md

 **docs folder**: Info and troubleshooting.
 **journal_templates folder**: Templates for your .journal
 **readme file**: Basic info.
-**log files**: There's two log files, the server and visitors counter log, in /var/log/journalnet.log and the Guestbook file in /var/log/journalnet_messages.log
+**log files**: There's two log files, the server and visitors counter log in /var/log/journalnet.log and the Guestbook file in /var/log/journalnet_messages.log

 _Made by slackjeff sorcery with Demogorgon's scratches and dents._